berops/claudie/docs/input-manifest/input-manifest.md

 ## Providers

-Contains configurations for different supported cloud providers.
-Atleast one provider needs to be defined out of the following supported providers
+Contains configurations for supported cloud providers.
+At least one provider needs to be defined.

 - `gcp` [GCP](#gcp)

-  List of GCP configurations for [Google cloud](https://cloud.google.com/).
+  List of configuration options for [Google Cloud](https://cloud.google.com/).
 This field is optional.

 - `hetzner` [Hetzner](#hetzner)

-  List of Hetzner configuration for [Hetzner cloud](https://www.hetzner.com/cloud) .
+  List of configuration options for [Hetzner Cloud](https://www.hetzner.com/cloud) .
 This field is optional.

 - `oci` [OCI](#oci)

-  List of OCI configuration for [Oracle cloud infrastructure](https://www.oracle.com/uk/cloud/) .
+  List of configuration options for [Oracle Cloud Infrastructure](https://www.oracle.com/uk/cloud/).
 This field is optional.

 - `aws` [AWS](#aws)

-  List of AWS configuration for [Amazon web services](https://aws.amazon.com/) .
+  List of configuration options for [Amazon Web Services](https://aws.amazon.com/).
 This field is optional.

 - `azure` [Azure](#azure)

-  List of Azure configuration for [Azure](https://azure.microsoft.com/en-gb/) .
+  List of configuration options for [Azure](https://azure.microsoft.com/en-gb/).
 This field is optional.

-Support for more cloud provider is planned and will be rolled out in future.
+Support for more cloud providers is in the [roadmap](https://github.com/Berops/claudie/blob/master/docs/roadmap/roadmap.md).

 ## GCP